Joseph H. Albers: Retirement and legacy

 The Knights of Columbus has a chapter named for him, the Bishop Joseph H. Albers Council 4090 in Davison, Michigan.
 St. Joseph's Catholic Church was established in Battle Creek, Michigan in 1941.
 To pay for the church, part of the grounds was subdivided and sold.
 That section is named "Bishop Albers Subdivision".
-The Bishop Joseph H. Albers Trust Fund provides scholarships to seminarians.
-Some of Albers's correspondence is stored in the University of Notre Dame archives.
+The Diocese of Lansing operates the Bishop Joseph H. Albers Vocations Trust Fund, which provides scholarships to seminarians.